Fighting food waste

 Our initiatives

-- Set up a collection of food waste for recycling (methanisation, composting, ...)
+• Set up the collection of food waste to recycle it using various recycling methods (methanisation, composting etc.)

 Our goals